YaVendio/ya-tools/README.md

 - **WhatsApp Client Management**:
   - Register and manage multiple WhatsApp clients with different credentials
-  - Store tokens securely using Redis
+  - Store tokens securely using Infisical
   - Stateless architecture for client management
   - Dedicated tools for each WhatsApp operation